utility-server/documents/NDA.md

 *This Non-Disclosure Agreement template is provided by Utility Server.
 Legal counsel should review before execution.*

-*© 2024 Utility Server.
-All rights reserved.*
+*© 2024-2025 DNS Stack Private Limited.
+All rights reserved.
+Utility Server is a product of DNS Stack Private Limited.*